A-Wizard-Did-It/Black-Hearts-EET/README.md

 - Version 1.1 (February, 2025)

 	- Compatibility for BGEE and EET.
-	- Fixes for issues reported by player.
+	- Fixes for issues reported by players.
 	- Chinese translation by Lzw104522773

 <details>